Guide to Virgin Atlantic Flying Club

-In addition to earning points for flying with Virgin Atlantic, you can also earn points by flying with any of the airline’s 10 airline partners, which include Delta, Air France, KLM, SAS Scandinavian Airlines, Singapore Airlines, Air New Zealand, Virgin Australia, South African Airways, Hawaiian Airlines and All Nippon.
+In addition to earning points for flying with Virgin Atlantic, you can also earn points by flying with any of its airline partners.
+These partners include SkyTeam partners like Delta Air Lines, Air France, KLM and Aeromexico, along with Virgin Atlantic’s non-alliance partners, like Air New Zealand, Virgin Australia, South African Airways and Hawaiian Airlines.

-You can earn Virgin Points by booking qualifying stays at one of Virgin Atlantic’s hotel partners.
-Virgin Atlantic’s hotel partners include Best Western, Marriott, Hyatt, IHG, Hilton, Yotel and WorldHotels.
-In most cases, you can earn a fixed number of points per stay.
-Hotel bookings made through Rocketmiles and Kaligo also earn Virgin Points.
+You can earn Virgin Points by booking qualifying stays at one of Virgin Atlantic’s hotel partners or by renting cars with one of the program’s car rental partners.
+In most cases, you can earn a fixed number of points per stay or rental.

-In addition to airline and car rental partners, Virgin Atlantic partners with a handful of other travel providers offering services such as visa processing assistance, travel add-ons, airport parking and airport lounge access.
-Partners include VisaCentral, e-Rewards, Holiday Extras, Heathrow Rewards, Purple Parking, Eurostar, No1 Lounges and Business Traveller.
+In addition to hotel and car rental partners, Virgin Atlantic partners with a handful of other travel providers offering services such as travel add-ons, airport parking and airport lounge access.

 Purchase points through Points Booster